ag999git/Python-Programming-book-2026/Regular-Expressions/Regular-Expressions.md

   <details>
-    <summary> 18 The script which implements above password check without using lookaround is as follows:- </summary>
+    <summary> 18 The script which implements above password check without using lookaround is as follows:- (Click to Expand) </summary>

 ```python
 import re